Books

 Prison Notebook, Ibrahim el Salahi (Sudan)

-Prison Notebook is Sudanese painter Ibrahim el Salahi’s attempt to chronicle his experience of imprisonment without trial for six months in 1975, while serving as Sudan’s undersecretary of culture.
-The work, published in 2018, combines powerful prose with intricate pen-and-ink drawings and is available in a bilingual English-Arabic volume that includes contemporary insights from the artist.
+The Prison Notebook is Sudanese painter Ibrahim el Salahi’s chronicle of his experience of imprisonment without trial for six months in 1975, while serving as Sudan’s undersecretary of culture.
+The work, made immediately after his release was acquired by the Museum of Modern Art in New York and featured prominently in its reopening exhibition after the refurbishment.
+MOMA and the Sharjah Art Foundation published a facsimile of the book in 2018: a bilingual English-Arabic volume, which combines powerful prose with intricate pen-and-ink drawings that includes contemporary insights from the artist.

 Ghosts of Revolution: Rekindled Memories of Imprisonment in Iran, Shahla Talebi (Iran)